DanielRendox/GroceryGenius/README.md

   <img alt="Grocery Genious logo" src="images/app_logo_rounded_corners.png" height="150px">
 </div>

-<h3 align="center" line-height:1"><b>Not existing project, just a plan</b></h3>
+<h3 align="center" line-height:1"><b>Not a complete project, the outlined features are under development.</b></h3>

 <br />

-A shopping list app that predicts what products you’re running out of.
+Grocery Genious is a shopping list app that anticipates products you're running low on before they run out.
+After you've indicated the purchase of a certain item at least twice, the app determines the duration until you'll need to buy this product again.
+The more you interact with the app the more accurate these predictions will be.
+Apart from that, Grocery Genious offers a visually appealing interface featuring grocery images, autocomplete suggestions, and an intuitive user experience.

 ## Motivation